-1. The following consolidated financial statements and notes of Comstock Resources, Inc. are included on Pages F-2 to F-33 of this report:
+1. The following consolidated financial statements and notes of Comstock Resources, Inc. are included on Pages F-2 to F-26 of this report:

-Report of Independent Registered Public Accounting Firm F-1 Consolidated Balance Sheets as of December 31, 2019 and 2020 F-3 Consolidated Statements of Operations For the Period From January 1, 2018 Through August 13, 2018 (Predecessor), For the Period August 14, 2018 Through December 31, 2018 (Successor) and For the Years Ended December 31, 2019 and 2020 (Successor) F-4 Consolidated Statements of Stockholders' Equity F-5 Consolidated Statements of Cash Flows For The Period From January 1, 2018 Through August 13, 2018 (Predecessor), For The Period from August 14, 2018 through December 31, 2018 (Successor) and For the Years Ended December 31, 2019 and 2020 (Successor) F-6 Notes to Consolidated Financial Statements F-7 • All financial statement schedules are omitted because they are not applicable, or are immaterial or the required information is presented in the consolidated financial statements or the related notes.
+Report of Independent Registered Public Accounting Firm F-1 Consolidated Balance Sheets as of December 31, 2021 and 2020 F-3 Consolidated Statements of Operations For the Years Ended December 31, 2021, 2020 and 2019 F-4 Consolidated Statements of Stockholders' Equity F-5 Consolidated Statements of Cash Flows For the Years Ended December 31, 2021, 2020 and 2019 F-6 Notes to Consolidated Financial Statements F-7 2.
+All financial statement schedules are omitted because they are not applicable, or are immaterial or the required information is presented in the consolidated financial statements or the related notes.